combine-org/combine-org.github.io/content/authors/SED-ML-Example/_index.md

 authors:
 - SED-ML

-description: This notebook creates a simple model in SED-ML.
-Here we will be using an simple SBML model that describes a chemical species being converted to another.
+description: This notebook creates a simple SED-ML file.
+We show how to use SED-ML to specify a simulation of an SBML model.

 # Links
 link: https://github.com/combine-org/combine-notebooks/blob/main/notebooks/sedml.ipynb